From structure mining to unsupervised exploration of atomic octahedral networks: Methods

-\textbf{Materials datasets and their curation}.
 The oxide perovskite (ABO$_{3}$) polymorph dataset was obtained from high-throughput computational screening of compositionally valid compounds.
-Although details of the data generation have been reported elsewhere \cite{Bare2022}, we provide here a brief summary of the computational method: The structures of the oxide perovskites were generated using the software SPuDS \cite{Lufaso2001}, which accounts for electrostatic structural distortions using bond-valence theory.
+We provide here a summary of the computational method with further details reported elsewhere \cite{Bare2022}: The structures of the oxide perovskites were generated using the software SPuDS \cite{Lufaso2001}, which accounts for electrostatic structural distortions using bond-valence theory.
 The SPuDS-generated structures were further optimized using density functional theory within the Vienna Ab-initio Simulation Program (VASP 5.4.1) and under periodic boundary conditions utilizing projector augmented wave (PAW) pseudopotentials and the Perdew-Burke-Ernzerhof (PBE) generalized gradient approximation (GGA) exchange-correlation functional \cite{Perdew1996}.
 Electronic self-consistent field energies were converged to within $10^{-6}$ eV and forces were converged to within 0.01 eV/$\text{\AA}$.
-The dataset is represented in the \texttt{pymatgen}-style json format, and a custom parser code (\href{https://github.com/Sutton-Research-Lab/parsetta}{https://github.com/Sutton-Research-Lab/parsetta}) was developed for querying subsets and filtering.
+The dataset is represented in the \texttt{pymatgen}-style json format \cite{Ong2013}.

-The structure data for hybrid iodoplumbates (A$_x$Pb$_y$I$_z$) were obtained from the Cambridge Structural Database (CSD) \cite{Groom2016}, accumulated until early 2022.
+The structural data for hybrid iodoplumbates (A$_x$Pb$_y$I$_z$) were obtained from the Cambridge Structural Database (CSD) \cite{Groom2016}, accumulated until early 2022.
 We directly queried the CSD via a chemical search of lead and iodine compounds, which yielded over 1020 entries.
 We next removed entries that were not hybrid iodoplumbates, including (i) structures that did not contain organic components (removed by checking the chemical species beyond Pb and I in the compound) and (ii) structures with lead coordination environments other than octahedral (removed during the initial coordination environment detection).
 We also kept only the compounds with a Pb stoichiometry of up to 6 in the chemical formula.
 The final number of stoichiometrically-ordered data entries was 971, which includes fewer than 6 entries with duplicated IDs in the CSD.
 These duplicates were kept because of their different measurement conditions.